rainbowdashlabs/sql-java/README.md

 ### not null

 The `not null` keyword should be obvious.
-It permits you or someone else to insert a `null` value into this column.\
+It prevents you or someone else to insert a `null` value into this column.\
 This is pretty useful as well.\
 You never want to have some coins in your table with a `null` uuid or an uuid with `null` coins.